Bhakta David Nollmeyer

 Bill of Rights

 The Bill of Rights are the first Ten Amendments and grants citizens substantive rights (Bloom).
-The concepts of due process and equal protection are two of the most important concepts in Criminal Procedure.
+Due process and equal protection are two of the most important concepts in Criminal Procedure.
 The Constitution creates a citizen first then a president.
-In continuation, the concepts of primary and secondary law emerge.
+In continuation, primary and secondary law emerge.
 The rights of the citizen are considered primary law.
 The sworn duty bound obligations of code enforcement are secondary law.
 Hence police officers are citizens first and sworn duty bound officers second.
 When the de facto interests of the police are placed in front of the right of citizens a totalitarian situation exists (De Shon 2000).

 The First Amendment concerns the Right to think and move about freely, worship the faith of your choice, and confront the government (del Carmen 2010).